npryce/adr-tools/README.md

     editor of choice (as specified by the VISUAL or EDITOR environment variable).

-    To create a new ADR that supercedes a previous one (ADR 9, for example), use the -s option.
+    To create a new ADR that supersedes a previous one (ADR 9, for example), use the -s option.

         adr new -s 9 Use Rust for performance-critical functionality

-    This will create a new ADR file that is flagged as superceding ADR 9, and changes the status of ADR 9 to indicate that it is superceded by the new ADR.
+    This will create a new ADR file that is flagged as superseding ADR 9, and changes the status of ADR 9 to indicate that it is superseded by the new ADR.
 It then opens the new ADR in your editor of choice.

 3. For further information, use the built in help: